Read transcripts of debates in both Houses

-14 April 2009 is the 250th anniversary of Handel's death.
-Handel House Museum is planning a number of special events and projects as well as a new exhibition in commemoration.
+14 April 2009 was the 250 anniversary of Handel's death.
+Handel House Museum planned a number of special events and projects as well as a new exhibition in commemoration.
 Find out more on their Handel 2009 web pages.

 Further information on Handel may be found at the Handel House Museum in Brook St, London.